SALINE INFUSION SONOGRAPH

 The Saline Infusion Sonography Process

-SIS is usually performed at our Beverly Hills or Sherman Oaks office just after menstrual flow has stopped but before ovulation has begun.
+SIS is usually performed at our Mexico or Beverly Hills office just after menstrual flow has stopped but before ovulation has begun.
 This procedure may cause only minor discomfort, if any, and is usually completed within 30 minutes.To begin SIS, the doctor will insert a speculum into the vagina and cleanse the cervix with an antiseptic solution.
 Next a small catheter is inserted through the cervical canal and an ultrasound probe is placed in the vagina.
 The doctor will force a sterile saline solution through the catheter and into the uterine cavity, enlarging the cavity to make any abnormalities or irregularities more visible on the ultrasound screen.
-The doctor will capture several images of the uterine area and ovaries to help him or her evaluate the health of these organs.
+The doctor will capture several images of the uterine area and ovaries to help him or her evaluate the health

 After SIS, patients may experience mild cramping and light spotting, and should refrain from intercourse for at least 48 hours.
 Saline infusion sonography performed at the Center for Reproductive Health & Gynecology in the Los Angeles area can help infertility doctors evaluate any abnormalities in the uterus that may create a hostile environment for implantation, preventing a successful and healthy pregnancy.
 If you would like to learn more about saline infusion sonography, contact a fertility specialist to schedule an informative consultation.